PCnferri/WAGISA25/Readme.md

             arcpy.AddMessage('Process completed.')  # Notify completion of the process

 # Conclusion
-This tool helped the Pierce County appraisers transition smoothly to ArcGISPro, improving parcel review and pre-site assessment time.
+This tool helped the Pierce County appraisers transition smoothly to ArcGISPro, enhancing parcel review and pre-site assessments.
 Python continues to enhance GIS workflows, saving time and simplifying complex tasks.

 Whether your teams are working with large datasets or performing routine tasks, Python can be a powerful tool to navigate complex geospatial work, establish efficiencies, and help users feel empowered while using ArcGIS Pro.